chriswu99aaa/Computer-Science-Learning-Noet/Technical-interview-algorithms-dataStructure.md

 This alternative approach use the idea of counting each character because there must be an bijection between two strings so the amount in the former must be euqal to that of in the latter.
 So we create an array of size 256, and convert each characetr into ascii value and increment the frequency in the integer array at the position corresponding to  the ascii value.
 If they were a permutation, then all word frequencies must be matched.
-If there is a negative vlaue, then itimplies that there exist a character in the second string which doesn't exist in the first array.
+If there is a negative vlaue, then it implies that there exist a character in the second string which doesn't exist in the first array.

 **Conclusion**
 We have done two ways for finding if two given strings are permutations of one another by comparing the sorted strings and counting word frequencies of two